Your Legal Rights Against Baltimore Pregnancy Discrimination

 Maryland’s 2013 Law to Prevent Pregnancy Discrimination

-The Maryland Pregnancy Act requires a company to provide accommodations for a pregnant employee with a disability caused by a pregnancy.
+The Maryland Pregnancy Act requires a company to provide accommodations for a pregnant employee with a disability caused by pregnancy.
 The company must explore various accommodations with the employee but does not have to agree to proposed accommodations that would create an undue burden on the company.
 In complying with its employee’s request, the company must consider all possible means to provide an accommodation, including:

 - Relocating the employee to a different work area;